MTGandP/Match/README.md

       (0 1)
       (n (* n (factorial (1- n)))))

-Note: `match` implicitly initializes any variables that may be used in each form.
+Note: `match` sometimes automatically initializes variables that may be used in each form.
 If you do not use these variables, you may get a style warning to that effect.
-You may wish to suppress style warnings.

 Feedback
 --------